 B2 Upper Intermediate level

-To provide gist, specific information and detailed listening practice using a text about rhetoric in the context of public speakig
+To provide gist and detailed reading practice using a text about a toymaker in the context of solving an impossible problem